5 Places That Are Still On Fire

 Photograph by Ansgar Walk.

 The Smoking Hills of Canada are located near Franklin Bay on the Arctic Ocean in the Northwest Territories of Canada.
-The uninhabited hills (the nearest community is about 65 miles away) are above the Arctic Circle.
+The uninhabited hills (the nearest community is about 65 miles away) are located above the Arctic Circle.
 Discovered in 1826 by explorer John Franklin, the hills are notable for exuding constant smoke from burning coal underground.
 The mountains contain large deposits of lignite (brown coal), sulphur, and oil shales.
 A reaction between sulphur and lignite leads to spontaneous combustion, and it is believed that the lignite has been burning for hundreds of years.
-The smoke coming from the coal seams is highly acidic, and the lakes surrounding the Smoking Hills are polluted with sulphur dioxide, habitable only by species that thrive in acid environments.
+The smoke coming from the coal seams is highly acidic, and the lakes surrounding the Smoking Hills are polluted with sulphur dioxide, meaning they're habitable only by species that thrive in acid environments.
 In 1850, Robert McClure's expedition into the Northwest territory took them to the Smoking Hills.
 They collected a specimen of the burning minerals, which burned a hole through the captain's mahogany desk.
 The various chemicals in the burning rock and smoke have left bright stripes of color along the hills.

 3. Burning Mountain, Australia

 Photograph from Upper Hunter Tourism.